-Most Gracious Soveraign,
+Most Gracious Sovereign,

-WE your Majesty's most Dutiful and Loyal

-Subjects, the Archbishops, Bishops and Clergy, in Convocation assembled, being deeply sensible of those unhappy Divisions under which
+WE your Majesty's most dutiful and loyal Subjects, the Archbishops, Bishops and Clergy, in Convocation assembled, being deeply fensible

-this Kingdom labours, and to what Difficulties

-they are exposed, who in this Degenerate Age

-appear

-Tune was play'd before Sir W--m F--ns and Mr. T-k-r to the place of Election; and whether it was not The King shall enjoy his own again: The Witness told 'em he knew that Tune very well, and assur'd 'em 'twas not the Tune play'd before 'em.
-A Merry Member rose up and told Mr. Speaker 'twas an Enquiry of Importance, and desir'd the Tune might be Whistl'd.
+\ Twas asked in the House of Commons, what Tune was played before Sir William Fownes and Mr. Tucker to the place of Election; and whether it was not The King shall enjoy his own again: The Witness told 'em he knew that Tune very well, and assur'd 'em' twas not the Tune play'd before 'em.
+A Merry Member rose up and told Mr. Speaker 'twas an Enquiry of Importance, and desired the Tune might be Whistled.